 - (a) Promotes or reinforces local distinctiveness by demonstrating that appropriate account has been taken of existing good quality examples of street layouts, blocks and plots, building forms, materials and detailing, building style and Ashton vernacular.
-Distinctive character areas, marked on the Policies Map, should be respected; - (b) Is designed in such a way so as to make a positive use of local landform, trees, hedgerows and other vegetation and for larger proposals has had suitable regard to landscape setting and settlement pattern; - (c) Conserves and/or creates new wildlife habitats; - (d) By use of space and creation of new public open spaces that are enclosed, integrated and overlooked by buildings and are in prominent useable locations; - (e) Inclusion of sufficient amenity space to serve the needs of the development and its users; - (f) Boundary treatments should be appropriate to the local context for example by matching those of adjoining properties; - (g) Does not have a detrimental effect on the amenity of existing or future occupiers in neighbouring property; - (h) Does not have a severe cumulative adverse effect on the safe and efficient operation of the existing transport and road infrastructure; - (i) Includes measures that seek to improve pedestrian facilities and linkages in the Parish and beyond to encourage walking and cycling, wherever possible; - (j) Makes a contribution to local identity, and sense of place.
-Proposals should not feature generic designs (ie. standard designs, which are not in keeping with the distinctive character of the local area, and do not take account of local identity), and should display how they take account of the locally distinctive character of the area in which they are to be located within the Design & Access Statement; - (k) Respects the height of the immediate surrounding area.
-Future
+Distinctive character areas, marked on the Policies Map, should be respected; - (b) Is designed in such a way so as to make a positive use of local landform, trees, hedgerows and other vegetation and for larger proposals has had suitable regard to landscape setting and settlement pattern; - (c) Conserves and/or creates new wildlife habitats; - (d) By use of space and creation of new public open spaces that are enclosed, integrated and overlooked by buildings and are in prominent useable locations; - (e) Inclusion of sufficient amenity space to serve the needs of the development and its users;

-- development will generally be expected to be no more than two storeys. - (I) Uses, and where appropriate re-uses, local and traditional materials appropriate to the context of the site, or suitable artificial alternatives; - (m) Contributes to reducing carbon emissions, where possible, and where such features are included they are a sympathetic enhancement to the building and surrounding area; - (n) Is designed to be as water efficient as possible; and - (o) Has appropriate car parking in accordance with Northamptonshire County Council's adopted standards and, where possible, this is sited so that it is unobtrusive and does not dominate the street scene the visual impact of car parking should be minimised and provided.
+- (f) Boundary treatments should be appropriate to the local context; - (g) Does not have a detrimental effect on the amenity of existing or future occupiers in neighbouring property; - (h) Does not have a cumulative adverse effect on the safe and efficient operation of the existing transport and road infrastructure; - (i) Includes measures that seek to improve pedestrian facilities and linkages in the Parish and beyond to encourage walking and cycling, wherever possible; - (j) Makes a contribution to local identity, and sense of place.
+Proposals should not feature generic designs (i.e., designs which have been used previously in other places, and not necessarily in keeping with the distinctive character of the local area), and should display how they take account of the locally distinctive character of the area in which they are to be located within the Design & Access Statement; - (k) Respects the height of the immediate surrounding area.
+Future development will generally be expected to be no more than two storeys; - (I) Uses, and where appropriate re-uses, local and traditional materials appropriate to the context of the site, or suitable artificial alternatives; - (m) Contributes to reducing carbon emissions, where possible, and where such features are included they are a sympathetic enhancement to the building and surrounding area; - (n)Is designed to be as water efficient as possible; and - (o) Has appropriate car parking in accordance with Northamptonshire County Council's adopted standards and, where possible, this is sited so that it is unobtrusive and does not dominate the street scene and has an acceptable visual impact.
 New houses must have at least 2 off-street parking spaces.